religions or governments rule.

 On population, both some religions and some governments have favoured and promoted population growth strongly at times - go forth and multiply to strengthen our religion or our country !
 And in other times and places social pressures have favoured lower birth rates as 'responsible parenthood' and limiting population growth.
 Clearly limiting populations may help to reduce the extent of poverty with less mouths to feed, and expanding populations may increase poverty though not always.

 In some societies these social pressures may center on 'big families are good' or 'big families are bad' social admonitions.
 But social pressures can in some cases include much tougher measures such as contraceptive aids being banned or taxed - or being issued free or made compulsory.
+Churches may encourage their preachers to grow the church by making lots of their parishioners pregnant, and may be unconcerned if that includes wives and children.
+Of course they will normally keep such a church policy secret, but church rules may include banning preacher marriage.

 It will of course generally be the non-poor who control the chief social institutions and decide the prevailing social pressures - mainly as whatever they see as being in their own interests.
 And part of that may be controlling and exploiting a poor they think needs to be kept poor.
 However having a poor does not promote wealth growth, but instead chiefly encourages exploiter inefficiency that retards wealth growth.